Josh Naylor Player Props: Guardians vs. Yankees

 Josh Naylor At The Plate

-- Naylor is batting .213 with two doubles, three home runs and nine walks.
+- Naylor is hitting .215 with three doubles, three home runs and nine walks.

+- Naylor has picked up a hit in 44.4% of his 27 games this season, with at least two hits in 22.2% of those games.

-- Naylor has driven in a run in 12 games this year (46.2%), including four games with more than one RBI (15.4%).
-He has also driven home three or more of his team's runs in one contest.
+- Naylor has picked up an RBI in 48.1% of his games this season, with two or more RBI in 14.8% of his games.
+He has also plated three or more runs in one contest.

-- In four of 26 games this year, he has scored, including multiple runs once.
+- He has scored at least one run four times this year (14.8%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.